How to Make the Best Meatballs

 - Make small meatballs for appetizers or soups; make large for spaghetti and meatballs or meatball sandwiches.

-There are a number of ways to cook your meatballs for spaghetti, sandwiches, for soups and stews, for appetizers, and more:
+There are a number of ways to cook your meatballs for pasta, sandwiches, soups and stews, appetizers, and more:

-3. How to Make Meatballs in the Skillet: Pan-fry the meatballs in a little vegetable oil over medium-high heat, turning occasionally, until browned on the outside and cooked through.
+3. How to Make Meatballs in a Skillet: Pan-fry the meatballs in a little vegetable oil over medium-high heat, turning occasionally, until browned on the outside and cooked through.
+Try this recipe for The Best Meatballs You'll Ever Have.

-4. How to Make Meatballs in Sauces or Soups: Bring the sauce or soup to a boil and reduce heat to a simmer.
+5. How to Make Meatballs in Sauces or Soups: Bring the sauce or soup to a boil and reduce heat to a simmer.
 Drop in as many meatballs as you want, cover the pot, and let them simmer for 20 to 30 minutes, or until cooked through.
+Try this recipe for Mama's Old-Fashioned Albondigas (Meatball Soup).

-5. How to Make Meatballs in the Slow Cooker: Make the meatballs like usual.
+6. How to Make Meatballs in the Slow Cooker: Make the meatball mixture like usual.
 Add your sauce to the slow cooker, then add the meatballs to the sauce, and cook on a Low setting for up to 8 hours.
+Try this recipe for Easy Slow Cooker Meatballs.

-6. How to Make Meatballs on the Grill: The key to grill meatballs is start with medium-size balls and to skewer the meatballs.
+7. How to Make Meatballs on the Grill: The key to grill meatballs is start with medium-size balls and make meatball skewers by threading them onto metal skewers.
 You don't want the balls to be so big that they come apart or so small that they split when you skewer them.
+Try this recipe for Lemongrass Ground Beef Skewers.

 Different Types of Meatballs

-Here's how to make meatballs for spaghetti -- the garlic is not optional!
+Here's how to make meatballs for spaghetti — don't even think about leaving out the garlic!
 Watch the video to see how to make Italian meatballs using ground pork and ground beef.
 In the video, you'll see how to avoid over-mixing your meat mixture.
 You'll bake these meatballs until browned and then add them to your favorite tomato sauce and simmer.
 You'll also see Chef John's officially sanctioned size of meatball.
 Check out collection of Italian meatball recipes.

 Turns out, you don't need meat to make meatballs.
 These meat-free meatballs get it done through the magic of mushrooms.
 The key is to chop the mushrooms into mince and brown them well; this process will develop delicious, surprisingly meaty flavors.
 "What really blows me away is how close the texture of these vegetarian meatballs is to actual meatballs," says Chef John.
 They are officially approved for use on spaghetti!"